Buhera District: Overview

 Buhera District is a rural district.
 The local economy depends mainly on farming.
 The main crops are: maize, millet (mhunga), roundnuts (nyimo) and groundnuts (nzungu).
 Cattle ranching is also practiced in the district.
 Although the rains are not very reliable, the area is fertile with several irrigation schemes for the populace to supplement their meager harvests.
 However the schemes are now in sorry state due to government neglect.
 The ranching and wildlife make life enjoyable and fruitful.
 The largest employer in the district is Dorowa Minerals, a phosphate mine, which employs about 300 people.

 The highest mountain in Buhera is Maremare near Mutiusinazita in Buhera South.

 Administration

 The district is divided into 33 administrative wards.

 Buhera is divided into four National Assembly parliamentary constituencies: Buhera Central, Buhera North, Buhera South, and Buhera West.
-The district is a single Senate constituency.

 History

 The name Buhera is a Nguninised, then Anglicised version of the name uHera. uHera means territory of the Hera and is reference to the fact that the Hera sub-tribe of the Manyika tribe lived in the area and in neighbouring Chikomba District.
 The vaHera of the Museyamwa totem occupy most of the Buhera territory (under Chief Nyashanu) and much of neighbouring Chikomba (under chief Mutekedza).

 The Hera are of the Manyika tribe and claim that they came from Guruuswa, which has been identified as an area north of the Zambezi River, perhaps around Uganda or South Sudan.
-Chiurwi Mountain was a major staging point for ZANLA liberation forces, during the Second Chimurenga War (1966 - 1979).
+Chiurwi Mountain was a major staging point for ZANLA liberation forces, during the Second Chimurenga War (1966–1979).